aye-ron98/UserGuide/docs/index.md

     Specifies what successful completion of a step looks like.

 !!!
 Info "Note"
-    Indicated additional information or tips.
+    Indicate additional information or tips.